2023 Most Popular Allied Health Services Associate Degree Schools in Ohio

 While working on their Associate Degree, medical assisting majors at Kent State University at Ashtabula accumulate an average of around $25,586 in student debt.

-Full Allied Health & Medical Assisting Services at Kent State University at Ashtabula Report
+Read full report on Allied Health & Medical Assisting Services at Kent State University at Ashtabula

-Kent State University at East Liverpool landed the #6 spot in the 2023 rankings for the most popular associate degree allied health and medical assisting services programs.
-Kent State University at East Liverpool is a small public school located in the fringe town of East Liverpool.
+Kent State University at East Liverpool came in at #6 in this year’s edition of the Most Popular Allied Health Services Associate Degree Schools in Ohio ranking.
+Kent State University at East Liverpool is a small public school located in the town of East Liverpool.

 Of the 42 students majoring in medical assisting at Kent State University at East Liverpool, 17% are male and 83% are female.